STEM in the City Summer Program

 How to Register

 - Complete the STEM in the City Online Registration form.

 ** If you prefer, you may download and complete our 2018 Paper Registration Form (pdf).

 - After registering, you will be prompted to pay the registration fee.
 Payment must be received by July 1 to guarantee your child's spot in the program.
 You can pay in either of two ways:

 - ONLINE: Pay electronically using a credit card (we accept Visa, MasterCard, or Discover) through Wheelock's Cashnet Online Payment System.

-- By Check: Mail your check (made payable to "Wheelock College") with your student's name in the notes section, to Wheelock College, 200 Riverway, Boston, MA, 02215, Attn: Ellen Faszewski/STEM in the City.
+- By Check: Mail your check (made payable to "Wheelock College") with your student's name in the notes section, to Wheelock College, 200 Riverway, Boston, MA, 02215, Attn: Ellen Faszewski/STEM Program.